acasi-ctf/ctf/sprint-reports/Sprint 6.md

   * Prize Game (Door Game from )
   * Rock Paper Scissors
   * Seven up
+  * Created quick rules markdown for all the games.
 * Flag turn in button implemented on UI.
 Currently, non-functional as backend has not been implemented.
 * Creation of XSS challenges.
 * Rebranded the site web application to Cyber Literacy For All.